 Do You Need a Dedicated Space To Forge Knives?

 You do.
-In fact, this is probably the main cost when you are getting started with knife forging.
+In fact, this is probably the main cost when you are getting started with forging knives.
 Thankfully, the vast majority of people will already have an area that they can forge knives already.
 This may save you a few thousand dollars.

 When you are forging knives, you are going to have a lot of hot items.
 Forging knives is going to be a major fire risk.
 Therefore, you need to be working in an area that can cope with the intense heat of knife forging.
 This means no wooden sheds, for instance.

 Having a dedicated space in your garage should be more than enough when you are getting started with knife forging.
 The walls will be brick or concrete, which means no fire risk.
 You will have to ensure that there is nothing that could easily catch alight close to any of your hot knife forging equipment.

 What Equipment Do You Need For Knife Forging?